-- The Government of Canada will provide \$3.3 billion to Newfoundland and Labrador through secure, long-term, predictable annual payments made by CDEV, starting in 2019-2020 and concluding in 2056-2057. - Newfoundland and Labrador will provide \$800 million to the Government of Canada through annual payments made to CDEV starting in 2045-2046. - The Government of Canada and the Government of Newfoundland and Labrador will work together to resolve several other matters to deepen their partnership, including jointly finalizing improvements to the Atlantic Accord Acts in areas of land tenure and worker safety.52
+- The Government of Canada will provide \$2.5 billion to Newfoundland and Labrador through secure, long-term, predictable annual payments made by CDEV, starting in 2019-2020 and concluding in 2056-2057. - Newfoundland and Labrador will provide \$800 million to the Government of Canada through annual payments made to CDEV, starting in 2045-2046. - The Government of Canada and the Government of Newfoundland and Labrador will work together to resolve several other matters to deepen their partnership, including jointly finalizing improvements to the Atlantic Accord Acts in areas of land tenure and worker safety.54

-In Division 15, clause 201(1) authorizes, on the requisition of the Minister of Finance and in accordance with the terms and conditions provided for in the agreement, annual payments out of the Consolidated Revenue Fund to Newfoundland and Labrador to a maximum amount of \$3,056,491,000.
+Division 14 of Part 4 of Bill C-30 provides for new annual transfers from the Government of Canada to the Government of Newfoundland and Labrador related to the Hibernia project.
+Clause 200(1) of the bill authorizes, on the requisition of the Minister of Finance and in accordance with the terms and conditions provided for in the Hibernia Dividend Backed Annuity Agreement, annual payments out of the Consolidated Revenue Fund to Newfoundland and Labrador to a maximum amount of \$3,056,491,000.

-Clause 201(2) stipulates that a payment out of the Consolidated Revenue Fund must not be made after 31 March 2057.
+Clause 200(2) stipulates that a payment out of the Consolidated Revenue Fund must not be made after 31 March 2057.

-2.4.16 Division 16: Amendments to the Nova Scotia and Newfoundland and Labrador Additional Fiscal Equalization Offset Payments Act
+2.4.15 Division 15: Amendments to the Nova Scotia and Newfoundland and Labrador Additional Fiscal Equalization Offset Payments Act

-Division 16 of Part 453 of Bill C-30 requires the Minister of Finance to make additional fiscal equalization offset payments to Nova Scotia from 2020-2021 to 2022-2023.
-These payments will offset the equalization payment reductions over that period that result from an arbitration settlement the province received in 2018, concerning past royalties from an offshore natural gas project.
+Division 1555 of Part 4 of Bill C-30 requires the Minister of Finance to make additional fiscal equalization offset payments to Nova Scotia from 2020-2021 to 2022-2023.
+These payments will offset the equalization payment reductions over that period that result from an arbitration settlement the province received in 2018 concerning past royalties from an offshore natural gas project.

-Each year, the federal government makes equalization payments to less prosperous provincial governments to enable them "to provide their residents with public services that are reasonably comparable to those in other provinces, at reasonably comparable levels of taxation."
-54
+Each year, the federal government makes equalization payments to less prosperous provincial governments to enable them "to provide reasonably comparable levels of public services at reasonably comparable levels of taxation."
+56

 Equalization payments are calculated using a formula that determines the per capita fiscal capacity of each province; provinces with a per capita fiscal capacity lower than the average of the 10 provinces receive a payment to make up for that difference.
-Fiscal capacity is based on all provincial government revenues, divided into five categories: personal income taxes, business income taxes, consumption taxes, property taxes and natural resource revenues.
-For all revenue categories, except natural resource revenues, fiscal capacity is the amount of revenue that would be generated if all provinces had identical average tax rates.
+Fiscal capacity is based on all provincial government revenues divided into five categories: personal income taxes, business income taxes, consumption taxes, property taxes and natural resource revenues.
+For all revenue categories except natural resource revenues, fiscal capacity is the amount of revenue that would be generated if all provinces had identical average tax rates.

 For natural resource revenues, actual revenue figures rather than an average tax rate are used to calculate fiscal capacity for that category.
-This is necessary because of the wide range of natural resources and royalty systems used across the provinces.
-Equalization entitlements are calculated in two ways: by including 50% of natural resource revenues, and by excluding these revenues.
-The option that yields the largest payment is the one selected.55
+This is necessary because of the wide range of natural resources and royalty systems used by the provinces.
+Equalization entitlements are calculated in two ways: one that includes 50% of natural resource revenues and one that excludes these revenues.
+Whichever option yields the largest payment is the one selected.57